Thoughtful Conversation

 Don’t apologise unless you’ve actually done something wrong.

-Be a really reliable and caring parent to yourself.
+Be a reliable and caring parent to yourself.

 Be elegant in all communication.
 Learn and do better tomorrow if you didn’t manage today.